No Santa Rally For Stocks As Equities Slide - UrduPoint

 Korean authorities ordered an inspection of all Boeing 737-800 aircraft operated by the country's carriers.

-Shares in Boeing fell 5.3 percent as trading got underway in New York, but recovered some of that during morning trading.
+Shares in Boeing fell 5.3 percent as trading got under way in New York, but recovered slightly after.

 South Korea was also hit with further political turmoil, with authorities issuing an arrest warrant for suspended President Yoon Suk Yeol after his declaration of martial law.